-Just two years ago, it was mission critical for brands to have a rock-solid organic SEO strategy in place if they wanted to also succeed at the local level.
+Just two years ago, it was mission critical for brands to have a rock-solid organic SEO strategy in place if they wanted to also succeed at the local level and appear in the Local 3-Pack.
 At that time, the Local Search Association held a webinar with special guest Joy Hawkins, owner of local SEO agency Sterling Sky and the Local Search Forum, in which she demonstrated the effect organic positioning had on local rankings.

 But with the myriad of changes Google has made to its algorithms, does this best practice still hold true?

 Hawkins once again joined the Local Search Association in a webinar this past week to revisit the topic alongside Rio SEO’s Chad Klingensmith, Senior SEO Strategist, and Krystal Taing, who leads local product strategy and is a GMB Gold Product Expert.
 Together, the three local search experts shared an updated slate of best practices to help brands navigate this rapidly-shifting local landscape.

 Here are their most impactful recommendations, and you can check out the full webinar replay at the bottom of this post.